 - 1. Convene an annual Title I Meeting / Offer flexible number of meetings (ref.
 Section 1118(c)(1)(2)) - In the fall, the school provides multiple formats to inform parents of the school's participation in Title I, Part A programs, to explain the Title I, Part A requirements, and the right of parents to be involved in Title I, Part A programs.
-During the meeting the parent involvement plan is reviewed and the parent compact revised based on parent input. - 2.
+The parent involvement plan is reviewed and the parent compact revised based on parent input. - 2.
 Involve parents in the planning, review, and improvement of Title I programs (ref.
-Section 1118(c)(3))

-Parents as Partners program evaluation and planning meetings are held two times a year to review and gather input on the Title I program components including eligibility criteria, program services, student achievement, parent involvement plan and school compacts.
-Feedback from this meeting will be used to make adjustments in the program design and implementation of the Title I program the following year.
+Section 1118(c)(3)) - Parents as Partners program evaluation and planning meetings are held two times a year to review and gather input on the Title I program components including eligibility criteria, program services, student achievement, parent involvement plan and school compacts.
+Feedback from this meeting will be used to make adjustments in the program design and implementation of the Title I program the following year. - 3.
+Section 1118(c)(4) requires the following: